 You also have the option to replace the number with a sign or symbol, such as peace signs, finger guns, and hearts.
 This variation adds the challenge of having to remember everyone’s signs; moreover, as the beat gets faster, keeping up will become more difficult.

-Don’t Get Got is a party game that consists of creative secret missions each player will try to accomplish while evading suspicion.
+Don’t Get Got is a bachelor party game for the groom that consists of creative secret missions each player will try to accomplish while evading suspicion.
 Each player is given six secret missions; the first player to complete three missions wins.
 These missions involve other players, so one must act as naturally as possible, so they do not fail on their secret mission.

 An example of a secret mission included in this game: “Mention a song.
 Later, have that song play in the background.
 If a player comments on the coincidence, they got got.”